ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-wkld.md

 ## vSAN configuration
 {: #vrw-orderinginstance-wkld-vsan}

-* You can choose the type and number of capacity disks according to your needs.
+* You can choose the type and number of capacity disks according to your requirements.
-* Use the IBM-provided VMware license for vSAN, which is included with purchase.

-Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
-Select **I will provide** and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.
-{: important}
+* If you are a BYOL user, provide your own vSAN license key.
+Toggle the **BYOL** switch to **Enabled** and enter your license key.

+   {{site.data.content.attnnote-byol}}

 ## Estimated resources available per cluster
 {: #vrw-orderinginstance-wkld-est}